The heart is deceitful above all things, and desperately wicked: who can know it?

 We are not to remain as little children; we are to become young men and spiritual fathers -1John 2:12-14.
-One would do well to keep this thought in mind: The pastor is to grow his congregation to where they no longer need him for their walk with the Lord.
-If he doesn’t, it is because either he isn’t aware of this part of his calling and/or cannot teach and preach that which he doesn’t posses himself; which results in a congregational manifestation of spiritual little children.
+Wouldn’t you agree that the pastor is to grow his congregation to where they no longer need him for their walk with the Lord and if he doesn’t, it is because either he isn’t aware of this part of his calling and/or cannot teach and preach that which he doesn’t posses himself, which results in a congregational manifestation of spiritual little children?

 Once again, I have been reminded:

 A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.

 Now I know that you know my heart on this matter.
 What’s your heart’s understanding?